We are committed to respecting and protecting your privacy, and strive to take all appropriate measures to keep your personal information safe.

 We aim to be clear about what we intend to use your details for and only process them in ways that you would reasonably expect.
 We do not share your details with third parties for marketing purposes.

 We aim to keep your details and communication preferences current and give you regular opportunities to update or remove any of your personal information from our systems.

 When you access or request directly any of the following services from OSCAR, you are agreeing to the terms of this Privacy Notice.

 Individuals can sign up to our email lists directly by one of these methods:

-Online, through a detailed form explaining each list and giving options to subscribe to individual lists (e.g. oscar.org.uk/contact)
+Online, through a detailed form or via their personal account explaining each list and giving options to subscribe to individual lists (e.g. oscar.org.uk/contact)

-At an event through a paper form, explaining each list and giving options to subscribe to individual lists
+At an event through a paper form, where each list is explained and options given to subscribe to individual lists

 By direct contact (email, telephone or face-to-face) where the options are explained and individual's request clarified